How to MoneyHow to MoneyHow to MoneyHow to Money

 Subscriptions are amazing, but they are also a slippery slope with all the add-ons.
 Be sure to regularly review your subscriptions to make sure you’re taking full advantage of services.
 Don’t hesitate to cancel one when you find yourself not getting value from it.

 There are a number of free TV options available.
 Pluto TV, Tubi, The Roku Channel are a few good ones.
 Also library apps offer free TV and movies too!
-Hoopla and Libby are great to check out and most local libraries have a DVD section if you want to kick it old-school.
+Hoopla is great to check out and most local libraries have a DVD section if you want to kick it old-school.

-Lastly, just buying a good quality TV antenna can give you access to channels you would otherwise have to pay a fee for.
+Lastly, another frugal tech tips is buying a good quality TV antenna can give you access to channels you would otherwise have to pay a fee for.
 CNET rates best ones around $20 – $30.

 There can be a lot of fees involved in purchasing a car such as destination fees, documentation fees, advertising fees, and dealer preparation fees just to name a few.
 Be sure to point them out and negotiate each fee.
 Be willing to walk away if what they are asking is truly unreasonable!